History of Christian thought on persecution and tolerance: Historical background

 "People living during what a modern historian has termed the 'calamitous' fourteenth century were thrown into confusion and despair".
 Plague, famine and war ravaged most of the continent.
 Add to this, social unrest, urban riots, peasant revolts and renegade feudal armies.
-From its pinnacle of power in the 1200s, the Church entered a period of decline, internal conflict, and corruption and was unable to provide moral leadership.
+From its pinnacle of power in the 13th century, the Church entered a period of decline, internal conflict, and corruption and was unable to provide moral leadership.
 In 1302, Pope Boniface VIII (1294–1303) issued Unam sanctam, a papal bull proclaiming the superiority of the pope over all secular rulers.
 Philip IV of France responded by sending an army to arrest the pope.
 Boniface fled for his life and died shortly thereafter.
 "This episode revealed that the popes were no match for the feudal kings" and showed there had been a marked decline in papal prestige.
 George Garnett says the implementation of the papal monarchial idea had led to the loss of prestige, as the more efficient the papal bureaucratic machine became, the further it alienated the people, and the further it declined.
 Theologian Roger Olson says the Church reached its nadir from 1309 to 1377 when there were three different men claiming to be the rightful pope.
 "What the observer of the papacy witnessed in the second half of the thirteenth century was a gradual, though clearly perceptible, decomposition of Europe as a single ecclesiastical unit, and the fragmentation of Europe into independent, autonomous entities which were soon to be called national monarchies or states.
 This fragmentation heralded the withering away of the papacy as a governing institution operating on a universal scale." ...The [later] Reformation only administered the coup de grâce."

 According to Walter Ullmann, the Church lost "the moral, spiritual and authoritative leadership it had built up in Europe over the centuries of minute, consistent, detailed, dynamic forward-looking work. ...
 The papacy was now forced to pursue policies which, in substance, aimed at appeasement and were no longer directive, orientating and determinative."
 Ullmann goes on to explain that Christian thought of this age lost its objective standpoint, which had been based on Christianity's view of an objective world order and the pope's place in that order.
 This was now replaced by the subjective point of view with the man taking precedence over the office.
 In the turmoil of nationalism and ecclesiastical confusion, some theologians began aligning themselves more with their kings than with the Church.
 Devoted and virtuous nuns and monks became increasingly rare.
 Monastic reform had been a major force in the High Middle Ages but is largely unknown in the Late Middle Ages.

 This led to the development in Christian thought of lay piety—the Devotio Moderna—the new devotion, which worked toward the ideal of a pious society of ordinary non-ordained people and, ultimately, to the Reformation and the development of the concepts of tolerance and religious freedom.